 Matthew Aversa, Chief Executive Officer, Twenty One PR

 For hotels, it’s important to stay in touch with the local tourism boards as well as other associations that could further business.
-Tourism boards assist with placing events, reaching out to press around the country, and are valuable resources for staying in touch with other local businesses.
+Tourism boards assist with placing events and reaching out to press around the country, and they are valuable resources for staying in touch with other local businesses.
 Tourism boards, convention and visitors bureaus (CVBs), and destination marketing organizations have the job of bringing visitors to an area and promoting the businesses in that area.
 Therefore, it’s important to have a good relationship with them.